HAGLEY'S NEWEST EXHIBIT

 Located in the Hagley Museum Visitor Center, Nation of Inventors is the perfect jumping-off point for the rest of the Hagley Museum experience.
 The famous Hagley Powder Yard, immersive Workers’ Hill community, and breathtaking du Pont ancestral home and gardens highlight stories of “Invention in Action”—centuries of innovation at the sites where it took place.

 Nation of Inventors will be included with general museum admission, available for visitors during normal operating hours, and, as always, free for Hagley members.

 |Improvement in Boats for Duck-Shooting

 Patent #17,192 • May 5, 1857 • Patentee: Robert Bogle

 Patent #195,017 • September 11, 1877 • Patentees: Thomas Jesson and Thomas Duggan

 Nation of Inventors will feature more than 150 patent models representing a wide range of industries and innovators from the museums’ collection of more than 5,000 models.
 But what are patent models?

-From 1790 until 1880, the U.S. Patent Office required patent applicants to submit scale models of their inventions, along with written descriptions and drawings, for the examination of the U.S. Patent Office.
-With a focus on the museum’s collection of more than 5,000 patent models, the new exhibition of these uniquely American objects will tell the intriguing stories of American ingenuity, past to present.
+From 1790 until 1880, the U.S. Patent Office required patent applicants to submit scale models of their inventions, along with written descriptions and drawings, for examination of the U.S. Patent Office.
+Patent models served a practical purpose: to demonstrate key components, usefulness, and novelty of innovations across a range of industries and consumer markets.
+They are also fascinating miniature works of art.